MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### Connection settings

-To connect your Microsoft SQL server connector to a data source, you must configure the database server you want crawled and the on-prem agent.
+To connect your Microsoft SQL Server connector to a data source, you must configure the database server you want crawled and the on-prem agent.
 You can then connect to the database with the required authentication method.

 > [!NOTE]
-> Your database must run SQL server version 2008 or later for the Microsoft SQL server connector to be able to connect.
+> Your database must run SQL Server version 2008 or later for the Microsoft SQL Server connector to be able to connect.

 For the Azure SQL connector, you only need to specify the server name or IP address you want to connect to.
 Azure SQL connector only supports Azure Active Directory Open ID connect (OIDC) authentication to connect to the database.

-For added security, you may configure IP firewall rules for your Azure SQL server or database.
+For added security, you may configure IP firewall rules for your Azure SQL Server or database.
 To learn more about setting up IP firewall rules, refer documentation on [IP firewall rules](/azure/azure-sql/database/firewall-configure).
 Add the following client IP ranges in the firewall settings.

 | Region | IP Range |
 | ------------ | ------------ |